Bandung railway station: Location

 The station is on Kebon Kawung Street in central Bandung.
 The old station building was on Stasiun Timur street on the southern part of the railroad; later and currently the station has its new building on the northern part of the railroad.

-On the Javanese railroad system, Bandung Train Station is on the Jakarta - Bandung - Yogyakarta - Surabaya railroad route — known as the Southern Java railroad route.
+On the Javanese railroad system, Bandung Station is on the Jakarta - Bandung - Yogyakarta - Surabaya railroad route — known as the Southern Java railroad route.
 The station is 709 meters above sea level.